Rumspringa: Popularized view

 Not all youth diverge from custom during this period; approximately half in the larger communities and the majority in smaller Amish communities remain within the norms of Amish dress or behavior during adolescence.
-Almost 90 percent of Amish teenagers choose to be baptized and join the Amish church.
+Almost 90% of Amish teenagers choose to be baptized and join the Amish church.

 Leaving the community

 Some Amish youth do indeed separate themselves from the community, even going to live among the "English," or non-Amish Americans, experiencing modern technology.
 Their behavior during this time does not necessarily prevent them from returning for adult baptism into the Amish church.

-Most of them do not wander far from their family's homes during this time, and large numbers (85%–90%) ultimately choose to join the church.
-However this proportion varies from community to community, and within a community between more and less acculturated Amish.
+Most of them do not wander far from their family's homes during this time, and large numbers (85–90%) ultimately choose to join the church.
+However, this proportion varies from community to community, and within a community between more and less acculturated Amish.
 For example, Swartzentruber Amish have a lower retention rate than Andy Weaver Amish (90% vs 97%; although most of Swartzentruber Amish do not allow teenagers to leave the community during rumspringa at will).
 This figure was significantly lower as recently as the 1950s.
 Leaving the Amish community is not a long-term trend, and was more of a problem during the early colonial years.